 Roanoke's income levels trail the state and national averages; however, they compare quite well when adjusted for the cost of living.
-Fiscal year 2022 financial performance was indicative of an improving economy as the City continues recovery from the impacts of the COVID-19 pandemic.
-However, the City continues to anticipate challenges lingering with the uncertain economic conditions.
+Fiscal year 2023 financial performance was indicative of an improving economy as the City continues recovery from the impacts of the COVID-19 pandemic.
+However, the City continues to anticipate challenges lingering with the uncertain economic conditions and continued higher than pre-Ukraine war interest rates.

-The City's General Fund tax revenues increased in FY 2022.
-Increases in real estate, personal property, sales, recordation and probate, business license, transient admission taxes, and prepared food and beverage were offset by decreases in E911 and motor vehicle taxes.
-The City was able to increase the General Fund reserve fund balances by \$14.8 million to ensure sufficient working capital, coverage for risk claims, to fund community development projects, and to provide financial security during the aftermath of the COVID-19 pandemic, as well as, unforeseen future events and economic and cyclical downturns.
+The City's General Fund tax revenues increased in fiscal year 2024 adopted budget.
+Increases in real estate, personal property, sales, business license, transient occupancy, admission and prepared food and beverage taxes were offset by decreases in cigarette tax.
+Both bank franchise and telecommunications tax were level budgeted.
+The City was able to increase the General Fund reserve balances by \$0.4 million to ensure sufficient working capital, coverage for risk claims, and to provide continued financial security during the aftermath of the COVID-19 Pandemic, as well as, unforeseen future events and economic and cyclical downturns.

-The average assessed value of single-family housing units increased from \$144,237 in fiscal year 2021 to \$159,462 in fiscal year 2022, or 10.6%.
-The value for residential permits increased 18.9% and the value for commercial permits increased by 170.2% (primarily from one expansion project) from fiscal year 2021 to fiscal year 2022.
+The average assessed value of single-family housing units increased from \$159,462 in fiscal year 2022 to \$179,593 in fiscal year 2023, or 12.6%.
+The value for residential permits increased 15.8% and the value for commercial permits decreased by 68.6% (primarily due to one expansion project in fiscal year 2022 that was not replicated in fiscal year 2023) from fiscal year 2022 to fiscal year 2023.

-Fiscally responsible budgeting for 2022 provided for continued programming levels for services in response to an increases in real estate and property tax revenues.
+Fiscally responsible budgeting for 2023 provided for continued programming levels for services in response to an increase in real estate and property tax revenues.
 Programming levels remained stable.

-General Fund fiscal year 2022 revenues increased 3.2% compared to the fiscal year 2021 adopted budget (exclusive of ARPA Funds).
-The increase was attributable to economic growth in real estate, personal property, sales and prepared food and beverage taxes, partially offset by decreases in admissions, communications, and consumer utility taxes.
-General property taxes increased \$2.2 million or 6.4% compared to the fiscal year 2021 adopted budget.
-Other local taxes performed well, achieving an increase of \$5.2 million or 6.9% compared to fiscal year 2021 adopted budget.
-Overall, fiscal year 2022 revenues performed well above expectations, given the continued challenges in the post COVID-19 economy.
+General Fund fiscal year 2024 budgeted revenues increased 9.4% compared to the fiscal year 2023 adopted budget (exclusive of ARPA Funds).
+The increase was attributable to specific taxes as noted in the previous paragraph.
+General property taxes increased \$14.0 million or 9.8% compared to the fiscal year 2023 adopted budget.
+Other local taxes are expected to perform well, achieving an increase of \$8.9 million or 10.4% compared to fiscal year 2023 adopted budget.
+Overall, fiscal year 2023 revenues performed above expectations, given the continued challenges for the overall economy.

-For fiscal year 2023, total local tax revenues are expected to increase 5.6% or \$17.2 million, from a total adopted budget amount of \$307.6 million in 2022 to \$324.8 million in fiscal year 2023 (exclusive of ARPA Funds).
-This increase is primarily attributable to increased real estate, personal property, transient occupancy, food and beverage, and sales tax, offset by slight decreases in motor vehicle license and communication taxes.
-Funding to Schools is projected at \$94.5 million, an increase of \$6.80 million, or 7.7% more than fiscal year 2022 budgeted amount.
-As the City looks ahead toward fiscal year 2023, the uncertainty continues around an economic recovery rebounding from the 2021 fallout from COVID-19.
+Funding to Schools for fiscal year 2024 is projected at \$101.5 million, an increase of \$8.9 million, or 9.6% more than fiscal year 2023 budgeted amount.
+As the City looks ahead toward fiscal year 2025, uncertainty continues around hovering inflation, continued higher than pre-Ukraine war interest rates, and a wait and see approach being taken by the Federal Reserve Bank.
 Strategic budget priorities include compensation adjustments, education, facilities and equipment, community partners, continued implementation of Star City Strong Recovery and Resiliency projects, capital projects, continued support of the Comprehensive Plan recommendations and the parks and recreation master plan.
 As revenues and the economy continue to improve, finite resources will be prioritized and allocated in an equitable and empowering manner.

 The City continues to be the center of a strong regional business environment with a creative, diverse, and growing community.
-Management believes that the positive fiscal year 2023 revenue estimates are attainable.
-Local taxes, including real estate and personal property taxes, are consistently performing above fiscal year 2022 levels.
+Management believes that the positive fiscal year 2024 revenue estimates are attainable.
+Local taxes, including real estate and personal property taxes, are consistently performing above fiscal year 2023 levels.